Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 Discount-to-par setup

-If BEPI remains near the $14.94 to $15.50 zone while issuer credit is stable and the first call date approaches, model both a par redemption and a no-call outcome.
-Treat the discount as a scenario, not as an automatic return.
+If BEPI holds above the $15.85 to $16.00 zone while issuer credit is stable and the first call date approaches, model both a par redemption and a no-call outcome.
+Treat the 35.60% discount as a scenario, not as an automatic return.

 Do not average down only because the note trades below $25.
 The issuer may not call the notes, and a perpetual subordinated security can remain below par for years.

-Reduce confidence if payment status changes, liquidity falls, leverage rises, asset sales disappoint, rate spreads widen, or market depth becomes too thin to exit at a reasonable price.
+Reduce confidence if payment status changes, liquidity falls, leverage rises, asset sales disappoint, rate spreads widen, the simplification creates uncertainty for the notes, or market depth becomes too thin to exit at a reasonable price.

 Investment research summary